Obsessive-Compulsive Disorder (OCD)

 Frequently asked questions

-The difference between everyday rituals and Obsessive-Compulsive Disorder lies in severity and impact.
-Normal routines—like double-checking a lock or following a morning schedule—are manageable and not disruptive.
-OCD rituals, on the other hand, are repetitive, time-consuming, and driven by intrusive thoughts or anxiety.
+The difference lies in severity and impact.
+Normal routines — like double-checking a lock or following a morning schedule — are common and typically not disruptive.
+OCD rituals are repetitive, time-consuming, and driven by a desire to reduce the anxiety associated with intrusive thoughts.
 These compulsions often cause significant distress and interfere with work, relationships, and quality of life.

 What treatments work best to treat OCD?